In 2019 during street repairs at 2810 N Lincoln Avenue

 of Transportation:

-The Bike & The Automobile:
+The Bikes &

 Mr. Pitkins lived in the East Ravenswood community of Lake View.
 The back of the image above was signed by the daughter of grand-dad of Lake View Township, Conrad Sulzer.
 According the publication Hidden History of Ravenswood & Lake View by Patrick Butler there was another resident of the District of Lake View who shared Mr. Pitkins adventures.
 There was William Adams, a Roscoe Street resident, who tested his invented contraption along the only paved roads - Marshfield Avenue between Lincoln and Addison.
 He apparently "dropped out of sight forever" sometime in 1902.
 Two years later a Chicago based company called Rand McNally would produce the first vehicle map for the driving public.